Travel trade and groups

 Fully commissionable to the travel trade, groups and FITs.
 Please contact our Travel Trade Consultant, details below.

 16 Beaconsfield Road,

-Strawberry Field is a 20 minute taxi ride from Liverpool city centre, and just round corner from Mendips (Lennon’s childhood home).
+Strawberry Field is a 20 minute taxi ride from Liverpool city centre and a short walk around the corner from Mendips (John Lennon’s childhood home).

 Latest press releases: